gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 Now that change isolation is guaranteed, we develop building blocks for the
 optimization:

-1. load_strong, store_strong will be implemented in SIL and
-IRGen/serialization/printing/parsing support will be added.
+1. load_strong, store_strong will be added to SIL and IRGen, serialization, printing, SIL parsing support will be implemented.
 SILGen will not be modified at this stage.

-2. A small pass called the "OwnershipModelEliminator" will be implemented.
-Initially it will just to blow up load_strong/store_strong into their constituent operations.
-It will serve as a grab bag pass to eliminate parts of the SIL Ownership Model from the IR to ensure that we do not lose performance while bringing up this code.
+2. A pass called the "OwnershipModelEliminator" will be implemented.
+It will (initially) blow up load_strong/store_strong instructions into their constituent operations.

-3. The verifier will have a disabled by default option called "EnforceSILOwnershipModel" added to it.
-If the option is set, the verifier will verify that unsafe unowned loads, stores are not used to load from non-trivial memory locations.
-This flag will be used to trigger further verification at later stages of the implementation of the SIL Ownership model as well.
+3. An option called "EnforceSILOwnershipMode" will be added to the verifier.
+If the option is set, the verifier will assert if unsafe unowned loads, stores are used to load from non-trivial memory locations.

 Finally, we wire up the building blocks:

-1. The pass manager will be changed such that if the SILOption EnableSILOwnershipModel flag is set, the verifier that is run right after SILGen will have the EnforceSILOwnershipModel flag set.
-Then once ownership verification is complete, the OwnershipModelEliminator pass will be run and then the normal pipeline.
+1. If SILOption.EnableSILOwnershipModel is true, then the after SILGen SIL verification will be performed with EnforceSILOwnershipModel set to true.
+2. If SILOption.EnableSILOwnershipModel is true, then the pass manager will run the OwnershipModelEliminator pass right after SILGen before the normal pass pipeline starts.

-2. SILGen will be changed to emit load_strong, store_strong instructions when the EnableSILOwnershipModel flag is set.
+3. SILGen will be changed to emit load_strong, store_strong instructions when the EnableSILOwnershipModel flag is set.
+We will use the verifier throwing to guarantee that we are not missing any specific cases.

-Then we turn on the optimization by default once the compiler is able to pass the bots with the "-enable-sil-ownership-model" flag enabled.
-After a cooling down period, all of the aforementioned code will then be enabled by default.
+Then once all fo the bots are green, we change SILOption.EnableSILOwnershipModel to be true by default.
+After a cooling off period, we move all of the code behind the SILOwnershipModel flag in front of the flag.
+We do this so we can reuse that flag for further SILOwnershipModel changes.

 ## Optimizer Changes